 - MAE900 Applied Econometrics

 - MAE901 Advanced Econometrics

 - MA903 Advanced Economic Theory

 - MAE907 Macroeconomic Theory II

-- MAE908 Microeconomic Theory II
+- MAE908 Game Theory and its Applications

 At the end of their first year of study, students will defend their thesis proposal in a process called confirmation of candidature.
 Confirmed students then spend the remainder of their candidature completing their doctoral research.